-- "'Tu l'hai fatto di poco minore che li angeli': Nobility, Imperial Majesty, and the optimus finis in Convivio IV and Monarchia."
-Proceedings of the International Symposium on Dante's Convivio, 28-31 May 2013, University of Göttingen, forthcoming.
+- “‘Tu l’hai fatto di poco minore che li angeli’: Nobility, Imperial Majesty, and the optimus finis in Convivio IV and Monarchia.”
+In Il Convivio or How to Restart Writing in Exile, ed.
+Franziska Meier.
+Leeds Dante Series.
+Oxford: Peter Lang, 2018, 1-32.

-- "The Limits of Heterodoxy in Monarchia."
-Dante and Heterodoxy: The Temptations of 13th Century Radical Thought, edited by Maria Luisa Ardizzone, Cambridge Scholars, 2014, pp. 197-224.
+- “The Limits of Heterodoxy in Dante’s Monarchia.”
+In Dante and Heterodoxy: The Temptation of 13th Century Radical Thought, ed.
+Maria Luisa Ardizzone.
+Cambridge: Cambridge Scholars Publishing, 2014, 197-224.

 - “Federico II e l’ambivalenza del sacro nella Commedia.”
 In Tra Amici: Studies in Honor of Giuseppe Mazzotta, eds.
 Walter Stephens, Theodore Cachey, Jr., Zygmunt Baranski, Teresa Kennedy.
 MLN 127.1 (January 2012), Italian Issue Supplement, S233-S244.